adrianrdntnu/IDATA2304-Project-Group13/README.md

 Because the program uses fake sensors, it both sends to and retreives data from an MQTT broker.

 ## Discussion
+#### What works well:
+* It's clear what is going on.
+* Hard for the user to "misuse" the program (For example inputting data that is not valid).
+* Different chart pages allow for better visibility and understanding of the graph data.

+#### What doesn't work as well:
+* Program lags a bit, when you start and stop the sensor.
+* Using JavaFX might not be very beneficial in the long run.

 ## Conclusion and future work
 * Storing and loading data